When You Can't Pay Back Money Borrowed From a Friend

 Let your friend know you’re committed to repaying what you owe and try to work out a new repayment schedule.
 If you promised to pay it back all at once and you just can’t afford to do that, offer to make installment payments on the debt instead.
 And if the friend wants the money back sooner than you can repay it, considering offering something in exchange for the debt – electronics you own or services you can provide.

-If you buy anything new, trust me, your lender-friend/relative will probably resent you for it.
+If you buy anything new, your lender-friend/relative will probably resent you for it.
 After all, if you can afford to buy new things, you should be able to repay your debt, right?
 Your loved one might not come right out and say it, but yes, they do expect you to put off on purchasing those new shoes or that new computer until after you’ve settled your debt with them.

-Make the Sacrifice and Pay the Debt ASAP
+Pay the Debt ASAP

 Debts to loved ones are different from debts you owe to banks and other businesses.
 Banks don’t mind if you take your time paying back your debt, as long as you’re making at least the minimum payment on the debt, because that’s what they’re in business for.